 Seafarers with designated security duties engaged or employed on a sea-going ship shall, before being assigned such duties, receive security-related familiarization training in their assigned duties and responsibilities, as specified in part B of the STCW Code.

-The security-related familiarization training shall be conducted by the Ship Security Officer or the Master.
+The security-related familiarization training shall be conducted by the Ship Security Officer or the Master. (documentary evidence provided?)

 Minimum requirements for the issue of certificates of proficiency in security-awareness training.––(1) All seafarers without designated security duties shall hold a certificate of proficiency in security-awareness training with effect from the 1st January, 2014.